Skip to main content

 Activity Weather vs. General Weather Comfort

-The standard Perfect Weather Index captures general outdoor comfort — conditions that most people would describe as "nice" regardless of what they're doing.
+The Perfect Weather Index captures general outdoor comfort — conditions most people would describe as "nice" regardless of what they're doing.
 Activity-specific indexes refine that further.
 A city might score 8.5 on the general PWI but only 6.0 for cycling if winds are sustained above 20 mph.
-Conversely, a slightly overcast 65°F day might score modestly on the general index but rank near the top for running.
+Use the 7-Day Weather Maps for overall planning, and the activity pages when you have a specific sport in mind.